yogathanh99/angular-rxjs/README.md

 **Create a pull request into master to submit your answer**

+- Fork this repository.
+- Create a branch in your own copied remote repository.
+- Open a pull request into the master branch of this repository.

 ## Requirement

 Continue the implementation of `buttonStyle$` in `slider.component.ts` to make the purple circle slowly move to begining position when you stop dragging.